komkritc/ioT_pH/README.md

-* This project is developed the Internet of Things - ioT pH meter from commercial pH meter and we modified this to be able to record pH data along with geolocation and upload to Google sheet.
+* We developed the ioT pH meter from commercial pH meter and we modified this to be able to record pH data along with geolocation and upload to Google sheet.
 ![ph_diagram](/images/ph_diagram_.png)

 qr code  => {"ID":"pH-20420","apikey":"dZs11hNvVA41o3RDzjA4yQ","A":"-0.0226","B":"7.0752"}